San Diego State University: Academics and student body

-For fall 2021, SDSU received 24,993 applications for transfer admission and accepted 7,312 (an admission rate of 29.3 percent).
-The average incoming GPA for transfer students was 3.43.
+In Fall 2022, SDSU hit an all-time high enrollment record student body of nearly 37,000 and an alumni base of more than 400,000.

-Fall 2018 admitted freshmen had an average high school GPA of 3.93, average ACT score of 27.0, and average SAT score of 1,264 (out of 1,600; the writing section is not considered).
-34.36 percent of the 68,897 freshman applicants were admitted for fall 2018.
+San Diego State University is a Hispanic-serving institution and an Asian American Native American Pacific Islander serving institution (AANAPISI).

-The university reached its peak enrollment in 1987 with a student body of 35,945 FTES (Full-Time Equivalent Students), which made it at the time the largest university in California and the tenth largest university in the United States.
+The university's 1987 student body of 35,945 FTES (Full-Time Equivalent Students) made it at the time the largest university in California and the tenth largest university in the United States.
 Due to the overwhelming number of students and lack of facilities and majors, The California State University Board of Trustees voted to cap enrollment for SDSU at 33,000.
 However, in 1993 enrollment dropped to 26,800 (the lowest since 1973) due to a financial crisis.
 Nonetheless, enrollment has fluctuated through the years and rose back to nearly 35,000 (exceeding the cap) in 2008.
 For the fall 2016 semester, the university had a total enrollment of 33,778 students – approximately 29,046 undergraduate and 4,732 postgraduate – making it one of the largest research universities in the state of California.
 In fall 2013, SDSU had the most doctoral students enrolled in its history at 534 students, also the highest amount of doctorate-seeking students enrolled across the 23-campus CSU system.